 The ignition system has two important jobs, they are:

 Get either of these important jobs wrong, and the magic won’t happen.
-Below you’ll find a list of the ignition components, a brief description of their function, and an internal link to the diagnosis.
+Below is a list of the ignition components, a brief description of their function, and internal links to the diagnosis process.

 The ignition system consists of the following components: